MUSIT-Norway/musit/GUIDELINES.md

 1. Get a jira issue for the work task.
 2. Create a branch for the jira issue.
-3. Push the branch to the git server.
+3. Commit your work often, and push and pull often (minimum when you arrive in the morning, before lunch and when you leave for the day)
-4. Commit your changes to the branch often and push often.
+4. ```sbt compile test it:test``` must run flawlessly from local machine when you are done, without style problems.
-5. sbt compile test it:test must run flawlesly from local machine when you are done, without lint or style problems.
+5. in gui folder, ```npm run lint:fix``` should pass without errors or warnings
-6. Push the last version of the code changes.
+6. Push the last version of the code changes. (make sure you have staged style changes from running tests and linting)
 7. Create a pull request for the branch to master.
 8. Pull request review needs to be done by a 2nd pair of eyes, and control checks in github has to pass.
-9. Merge with flatten commits when review and code is ok.
+9. Merge with squashing commits when reviewed and code is ok.
 10. Delete work branch.